-We need to address a few issues in order to carry out experiments.
-The first issue is that of selecting benchmarks to use in the experiments.
+The evaluation was hard to carry out.
+The first issue is that what benchmarks we should use.
 The programs we select should be able to run for a long time.
-We looked at the set of bugs studied in [7, 13, 12] and picked the programs that can execute for a long time.
+We looked at the set of bugs studied in [6,

+10, 9] and picked the programs that can execute for a long time.
 Table 2 presents the set of programs we selected.
 Most of them are user interactive programs.
 We ignored apache since apache creates multiple processes while our logging model can handle only one process at the current stage.
-The second issue is that we need the input that can drive the execution for a long time and then crash.
+The second issue is that we need the input that can drive the execution for a long time and then crash the execution.
 On the other hand, the execution should not be so long that it becomes too heavy a task for us to collect the data.
 Unfortunately, the input coming with the selected bugs usually leads to very short executions.
-Given the fact that most benchmarks are interactive, we constructed a long input by first performing a sequence of user actions and then applying the failure inducing input -the input comes with the benchmarks.
-For example in mutt, we took the following actions: (i) open an email account; (ii) go through all the emails one by one, the total is about six hundreds; (iii) try to switch to an invalid folder; repeat steps (ii) and (iii) two more times; provide the failure inducing input and hence crash the program.
+Given the fact that most benchmarks are interactive, we constructed a long input by first performing a lot of user actions and then apply the failure inducing input -the input comes with the benchmarks.
+For example in mutt, we took the following actions: (i) opening an email account; (ii) going through all the emails one by one, the total is about six hundreds; (iii) trying to switch to an invalid folder; repeating steps (ii) and (iii) two more times; providing the failure inducing input and crashing the program.
 We collected the user time as the performance indicator since the real time may significantly differ each time depending on the user's behavior.